Haml Changelog

 In order to make some Rails loading errors easier to debug,

-Sass will now raise an error if Rails.root
+Sass will now raise an error if Rails.root is nil when Sass is loading.

 Previously, this would just cause the paths to be mis-set.